da-nial/Jobs-Portal/README.md

 ## Getting started

-The Makefile includes common Django commands for:
-To start working with this  project, using the provided Makefile, you can follow the following stages.
+To start working with this project using the provided Makefile, you can follow the following stages.

 - Installation: `make install`
 - Running migrations: `make migrate`